-So here we are on this sunny summer morning with a glorious, cold gift for your face.
-It's the BFF of my Tart Cherry Chocolate Smoothie.
-An epic tropical smoothie packed with good-for-you ingredients plus a couple you may not expect.
-Because this is no basic food blog, mmmmmk?
+Like my Strawberry and Beet Smoothie, this beautiful blend is a gift for your face.
+An epic tropical smoothie packed with good-for-you ingredients plus a couple you may not expect!

 - Strawberries: You can use whole frozen strawberries or sliced.
 I get the big 48oz bags at Target.
-I find Target and Costco have the best prices on frozen fruit.
+I find Target and Costco have the best prices on frozen fruit for the strawberry smoothie with almond milk that I make on the regular.

 - Banana: We're actually using a fresh ripe banana since we're going frozen for the other fruits.
-A pitted date works as a substitute.
+I've tried this smoothie with frozen banana and it's too thick.

-- Peanut butter: I like natural salted peanut butter.
+- Peanut butter: I like natural salted peanut butter, like in my peanut butter and jelly smoothie.
 This adds creaminess and a fab flavor compliment to the tropical fruit.
 You can omit it or swap a tablespoon of hemp or chia seeds for creaminess if you don't do nuts.
+I've tested this smoothie with almond butter and I like the pop of flavor that peanut butter adds better.

 - Coconut: For tropical flavor!
 I love unsweetened shredded but flaked also works, as does good old sweetened coconut if that's what you have in the pantry.

 - Almond milk: Any milk, regular or non-dairy, will work.
-You could also do half orange juice for more bright flavor, or even a squeeze of lemon or lime juice.
-Coconut water is another option.
+I tested this with half orange juice for more bright flavor, and it's incredible that way!
+Or even a squeeze of lemon or lime juice.
+Coconut water is another option for a sweeter smoothie if an almond milk smoothie isn't your jam.

 Add in ideas